 #1 Branding and storytelling won’t drive sales on their own.

-#2 Goals drive the strategy but empathy fuels content marketing.
+#2 Goals drive the strategy, but empathy fuels content marketing.

 When crafting our marketing strategies, it’s all about finding a way to get us closer to our goals.
 But we need to leave that approach behind when moving from planning to execution.
 Whenever we create a marketing asset, regardless of the format or platform, our goals take the back seat.

-I know this is a scary mindset shift, but bear with me a moment.
 Customers will only stay around for something that satisfies their needs and desires.
 As they should.
 That’s why we must develop a goal-driven strategy to guide our content marketing, but in the content creation phase, we should care more about how our audience will perceive the message.
 Otherwise, there will always be a wall standing between what we share and what our ideal customers want to hear.

 When it comes to content marketing, you need to step into your customer’s shoes and let their needs guide you.